Fish-Fillet/Layn-s-Odyssey/README.md

 - The map is now 3 time larger than the old one (as taking 6 hours to cross the map was too small for someone)
 - On the latest version of MC, 1.20.1
-- Significaly modded terrains and biomes
+- Significantly modded terrains and biomes
-- No Enderman greif (they will still attack you @-@)
+- No Enderman grief (they will still attack you @-@)
 - Creepers explosion damage is auto repaired after a few seconds (this includes chests and items in them)
 - Random chance of "Challenger Mods" to spawn.
-These are unique mods that are significaly tougher than normal mobs
+These are unique mods that are significantly tougher than normal mobs
-- Pet freiendly fire is off.
+- Pet friendly fire is off.
 So no hurting pets buy any user, mobs can still hurt them
 - Sleeping bags so one can sleep on the road
 - Dungeon generator overhaul.
 Now bigger and cooler
-- Rideable sniffers.
+- Ride-able sniffers.
 You can also put chests on them so you can travel with all your gear

 ## Installation